-In the Fall 2013 edition, you can read creative writing from John Grey, John Kristofco, Rich Murphy, Anthony Adrian Xavier Pino, John Swetnam, and Anne Whitehouse.
-Submit for the Spring 2014 edition.
+In the Spring 2014 edition, you can read creative writing from Dione R. Choto, Holly Day, Michael Head, Sara Hughes, Sean Turner McLeod, J. Alan Nelson, Simon Perchik, and April Solzano.
+We invite you to submit for future issues.
 You can find the submission guidelines here.
 American citizenship is not a requirement for submitting to this journal; the only requirement is that the work hold some appeal for an American readership and bear some relationship with American culture.
 You might also consider submitting to Prize Americana.
 Winners are published by our imprints: The Poetry Press of Press Americana and Hollywood Books International.

 The Journal of American Popular Culture, 1900 to Present features

-scholarly research papers in American Studies written for an academic audience.
+scholarly research papers in American Studies written for an academic audience--all work is archived through Ebsco and Gale as well.
 All submissions are peer reviewed, and we publish roughly 10% of submissions.

-In our Fall 2013 edition, you'll find articles on Clueless, Dick Tracy, and Marvel Comics.
-You'll also find an interview with the chair of the American Studies at the University of California, Berkeley: Louise Mozingo.
+In our Spring 2014 edition, you'll find articles on psychology in American noir and thriller films, the Cold War kitchen, Louis Armstrong in Germany, and Octavia Butler.
+You'll also find an interview with the author of Go West, Young Women!
+The Rise of Early Hollywood: Hilary Hallett.
 We invite you to submit for future issues.
 You can find the submission guidelines here.